Kr1s7on/puolsky.sh/notes.md

 - **Purpose**: Provides end-to-end communication services for applications.
 - **Protocols**:
   - **TCP (Transmission Control Protocol)**: Connection-oriented, reliable, and ensures data delivery.
+    - **Features**:
+      - **Three-Way Handshake**: Establishes a connection using SYN, SYN-ACK, and ACK packets.
+      - **Acknowledgments**: Confirms receipt of data packets.
+      - **Retransmissions**: Resends lost or corrupted packets.
+      - **Flow Control**: Uses windowing to manage data flow.
+      - **Congestion Control**: Adjusts the rate of data transmission to avoid network congestion.
   - **UDP (User Datagram Protocol)**: Connectionless, faster, but no guarantee of delivery.
+    - **Features**:
+      - **Low Overhead**: Minimal protocol mechanism, leading to faster transmission.
+      - **No Acknowledgments**: Does not confirm receipt of data packets.
+      - **No Retransmissions**: Does not resend lost or corrupted packets.
+      - **Suitable for Real-Time Applications**: Ideal for applications like video streaming and online gaming where speed is crucial.
 - **Functions**:
   - **Segmentation**: Divides large messages into smaller segments.
+    - **Reassembly**: Combines segments back into the original message at the destination.
   - **Error Detection**: Checks for errors in transmitted data.
+    - **Checksum**: Used to verify data integrity.
   - **Flow Control**: Manages the rate of data transmission between sender and receiver.
+    - **Sliding Window Protocol**: Adjusts the window size based on network conditions.
+  - **Multiplexing**: Allows multiple applications to use the network simultaneously.
+    - **Port Numbers**: Identifies specific processes or services on a device.

 ### Quiz

 1. What are the two main protocols used in the Transport Layer?
 2. What is the difference between TCP and UDP?
 3. What is segmentation in the Transport Layer?
+4. Describe the three-way handshake process in TCP.
+5. What is the purpose of flow control in the Transport Layer?
+6. How does UDP handle error detection and correction?

 **Answers**:

 1. TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
 2. TCP is connection-oriented and reliable, while UDP is connectionless and faster but does not guarantee delivery.
 3. Segmentation divides large messages into smaller segments for transmission.
+4. The three-way handshake process in TCP involves three steps: SYN (synchronize) packet sent by the client, SYN-ACK (synchronize-acknowledge) packet sent by the server, and ACK (acknowledge) packet sent by the client to establish a connection.
+5. The purpose of flow control in the Transport Layer is to manage the rate of data transmission between the sender and receiver to prevent overwhelming the receiver.
+6. UDP does not handle error detection and correction; it relies on the application layer to manage these aspects if necessary.

 ## Topic 14 - Application Layer